Thai language: Vocabulary

 Other than compound words and words of foreign origin, most words are monosyllabic.

 Chinese-language influence was strong until the 13th century when the use of Chinese characters was abandoned, and replaced by Sanskrit and Pali scripts.
 However, the vocabulary of Thai retains many words borrowed from Middle Chinese.

 Khmer was used as a prestige language in the early days of the Thai kingdoms which are believed to have been bilingual societies proficient in Thai and Khmer.
-There are over 2,500 Thai words derived from Khmer, surpassing the number of Tai cognates.
+There are over 2,500 Thai words derived from Khmer and half of the vocabulary are of Pali and Sanskrit origin that Thai borrowed via Khmer, surpassing the number of Tai cognates.
 These Khmer words span across all semantic fields.
 Thai scholar Uraisi Varasarin classified them into over 200 sub-categories.
 As a result, it is impossible for Thais, past and present, to engage in a conversation without incorporating Khmer loanwords in any given topic.
 The influence is particularly preponderant in regard to royal court terminology.

-Later, most vocabulary was borrowed from Sanskrit and Pāli; Buddhist terminology is particularly indebted to these.
+Later, most vocabulary was borrowed from Sanskrit and Pali; Buddhist terminology is particularly indebted to these.
 Indic words have a more formal register, and may be compared to Latin and French borrowings in English.
 Since the beginning of the 20th century, however, the English language has had the greatest influence, especially for scientific, technical, international, and other modern terms.